flaport/home/.install/readme.md

   - amd:
     - `pacman -S amd-ucode linux linux-firmware refind # always re-install, even when already installed.`
   - Install rEFInd: `refind-install`
+  - ⚠️ **IMPORTANT:** `refind-install` in chroot populates `/boot/refind_linux.conf` with kernel options from the live system, NOT your installed system.
+You MUST edit this file to ensure the kernel parameters (especially `root=UUID=...`) match your actual system, or you will get a kernel panic on boot.
+  - To find your root partition UUID, run: `blkid /dev/sdx3` (replace sdx3 with your root partition)
   - Edit `/boot/refind_linux.conf` such that only the following line remains:
   - `"Boot with standard options" "rw root=UUID=<your-root-partition-uuid>"`
+  - Replace `<your-root-partition-uuid>` with the actual UUID from the `blkid` command
   - (optional) download and install a theme for your rEFInd splash screen.
 For example this one: https://github.com/EvanPurkhiser/rEFInd-minimal.
 - **BIOS** Install a bootloader